faizfablillah/faizfablillah/README.md

-- 🔭 I’m currently working for a local bank.
+- 🔭 I’m currently working for a home-appliance company.

 - 🌱 I involve in data management, data engineering, data monetization and cloud operations.